PreyumKr/DailyLife_Problem_Solvers/README.md

 * The **base** model is kept in parts *lesser than 25MB* so that it can be uploaded to github, you need to extract it using ***7zip*** or ***winrar*** to use it.
 Extract using the **extract here** option.
 * The subtitle generation is done locally and the video is not uploaded to any server as per my understanding.

-### Simple Finance Tracker
-* Read the Readme.md file inside the directory.
-* The Simple Finance Tracker allows users to track daily expenses and incomes through an intuitive interface.
-* It provides both a command-line interface (CLI) version and a graphical user interface (GUI) version.
-* It can Add, edit, and delete expense/income records.
-* One can View all expenses or incomes with a detailed breakdown.
-* It generates summary reports (daily, weekly, monthly) and export them to an Excel file.
-* Its data is stored in an SQLite database.

-### Text To Voice Converter
-* This project allows users to convert text input into speech using the Web Speech API.
-* It provides an easy-to-use interface where users can type their text, select from a variety of voices available in the browser, and listen to the spoken output.
-* The project is built with HTML, CSS, and JavaScript, and leverages the browser's native speech synthesis capabilities.
-By utilizing the Web Speech API, it delivers real-time text-to-speech functionality without the need for external libraries.
-* This tool is useful for enhancing accessibility, especially for individuals with reading disabilities or those who prefer auditory content.
-Additionally, it demonstrates how native browser features can be harnessed to provide useful applications.

-### Qr Code Generator
-* This project allows users to create QR codes from any text or URL input using a QR code generation API.
-Users simply type their desired content and generate the QR code with a single click.
-* With a responsive and user-friendly interface, users can enter their desired text or URL, click "Generate QR Code" and instantly view the QR code output.
-* Built using HTML, CSS, and JavaScript, this app leverages JavaScript to interact with the API and retrieve the QR code image, which is then displayed within the interface.
-* This tool provides a quick way to create QR codes for links, text, or other content, making it ideal for generating shareable codes on the go.